 On the right side is the prior performance of the fund.
 As we have done on many occasions, we need to caution you against placing reliance on historical performance.
 Prior performance is not, and cannot be indicative of future returns.
-Read this if you need convincing.
+Read this one on passive investing strategies if you need convincing.

 It’s not just us saying this.
 On the last page of the fact sheet, under “Performance” Allan Gray acknowledge the same thing.

 So while it is easy to get swept up into buying into something that has consistently outperformed a benchmark over many years, that means nothing going forward.
 The graphs are there purely for marketing purposes, as people get caught up in visuals, with the fund manager colour-branded performance line, extending above the grey, benchmark line.